thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 * Update packages in Pipenv file
 * run `make pipenv-lock` if it successfully generates lock file, then you are set
 * if previous command fails (due to package version clash), then do as it suggests - install the packages using the commands given and see what version is installed.

-To install a new package, either follow the instructions above, or run `make pipenv-install cmd=<package>` -- this will add the package to Pipenv and regenerate Pipfile.lock in one take.

 ### Using pipenv locally for pycharm